Civil Partnership Law

 A civil partnership refers to a legal relationship registered by two unrelated people.
 Both same-sex and opposite-sex couples can apply for a civil partnership.
 By registering a civil partnership, the couple’s relationship gains legal recognition, legal civil partnership rights, and responsibilities.

 If, after a year, a couple decides to end a civil partnership, they must apply to the court to legally bring it to an end.
 We recommend consulting our civil partnership dissolution solicitors for expert advice at that stage.

 According to civil partnership laws, following the Civil Partnership Act in 2004, same-sex couples have the opportunity to register their relationship as a Civil Partnership.
 This act allows same-sex couples, aged 16 or over, to have the same rights and responsibilities in principle as a couple in a civil marriage, including:

-- Entitlement to property rights
+- Financial rights

 We advise couples, individuals and others on the legal issues connected with same-sex partnerships.
 We also offer advice on same-sex marriage and civil partnership rights, both having the same rights as married couples.
 If the relationship breaks down, the same considerations regarding financial settlement and issues surrounding children apply.

 For further information or to arrange an appointment regarding civil partnership matters, please contact our civil partnership solicitors.

 Our family law team is here to help.

 Please call us to find out how we can help.
 We have offices throughout Yorkshire and the North East.
 We can talk on the phone or arrange a meeting where we can discuss your options and give you a clear idea of timeframes and costs.